 Google Search Console is a fantastic tool where you can get an overview of how your site is performing in Google search.
 The console has a lot of handy tools, allowing you to track useful metrics for your SEO campaign.
 This includes asking Google to (re)evaluate your errors and seeing how Google sees pages and URLs on your site.

-There is also a section in the console named Performance report overview.
-The report used to show how your site had been performing over the 28 days.
+The Performance Report Overview showed how your site had performed over the past 28 days.
 This allowed you to analyse data over the last month.
-However, there have been requests for the time range to be extended.
-This request has now been granted as the report now shows data from the past 90 days.
-Although this is just a small change, it offers marketers and SEOs more useful data about the performance of their website.
+There have been requests to extend the time range and the report now shows data from the past 90 days.
+Although a small change, it offers marketers and SEOs more useful data about the performance of their website.

 If you have Discover data available on your Search Console account, we are making a small tweak to the Performance report: we’re changing the default time range of the Discover and Search bars to 90 full days.
 To learn more about Discover Analytics check https://t.co/li1n4MGibi pic.twitter.com/drun98csQp